PatoCinza/get-all/docs/README.md

 <dl>
 <dt><a href="#deepGet">deepGet</a> ⇒ <code>*</code> | <code><a href="#Nothing">Nothing</a></code></dt>
-<dd><p>Access all properties on object going through the given path,
+<dd><p>Access deep properties on object going through the given path,
 returns <a href="#Nothing">Nothing</a> if it is not possible to fetch the value</p>
 </dd>
 <dt><a href="#isNothing">isNothing</a> ⇒ <code>Boolean</code></dt>